-We are capping off our inaugural year with a review of the top galas of 2016.
+We are capping off our inaugural year with a review of the best galas of 2016.
 These philanthropic celebrations carry the most weight to us personally.
 It’s these fundraising galas, the grandiose events that raise awareness and much-needed funds for important causes, that led to the creation of PartySlate.
-We found that passionate gala chairs wanted new ideas to create a memorable experience for their donors.
+We found that passionate gala chairs wanted new gala ideas to create a memorable experience for their donors.
 They also wanted access to the best event professionals to bring their vision to life.

 Location: Metropolitan Museum of Art, New York